Documentation

 • Go to Web PDF > Add TOC Links.

-• Confirm all links resolve to a real page in the Hyperlink menu.
+• Confirm all links resolve to a real page in the hyperlink menu.

 Output the PDF